gravitational/teleport/rfd/0175-spiffe-federation.md

 SPIFFE joining will be implemented as a new join method.

-SPIFFE defines two forms of SVID:
+SPIFFE defines two forms of SVID that are issued to workloads:

 - X.509 SVIDs
 - JWT SVIDs